Closing a Retirement Income Gap

 Some people make the mistake of investing too conservatively to achieve their retirement goals.
 That’s not surprising, because as you take on more risk, your potential for loss grows as well.
 But greater risk also generally entails potentially greater reward.
 And with life expectancies rising and people retiring earlier, retirement funds need to last a long time.

-And remember, no matter how you decide to allocate your money, rebalance your portfolio now and again.
+And remember, no matter how you decide to allocate your money, rebalance your portfolio periodically.
 Your needs will change over time, and so should your investment strategy.
 Note: Rebalancing may carry tax consequences.
 Asset allocation and diversification cannot guarantee a profit or insure against a loss.
 There is no guarantee that any investment strategy will be successful; all investing involves risk, including the possible loss of principal.

 Accept Reality: Lower Your Standard of Living